a6patch/docs/docs/nodes/red-node-fix.md

 After that, your node should start the resync.
 As always, you can check the progress in the logs.

+### 6) Ask for Help
 In the rare that case all of the above steps did not work, it is smart to ask the Qredit Delegate Community if they have any ideas left to solve the offline status of your node.
+Best place for this is either the Qredit Telegram channel, or the Hodler Enterprise Discord server